fedefloris/Expert-system/README.md

 An example of a text file could be:
 ```
-# if A or B are true, C will be true
+# if A or B is true, C will be true
 A | B => C

 # if D and E are true, F will be true